 Before you brush off their statements as normal childhood insecurities, stop and listen to what they are saying –as there might be some truth to it!
 Like it or not, parents do practise among their children.

-Time magazine recently ran an article which stated that mummies and daddies do play favouritism and the golden child tends to either be the oldest or the youngest.
+Time magazine recently ran an article that stated that mummies and daddies do play favouritism and the golden child tends to either be the oldest or the youngest.

 Preferring one child or another is also based on numerous other factors.
 I for one am my mother’s favourite; well proven when my siblings do their sing-song of how my mum could never say no to me.
-But really, sometimes to be the apple of her eye is a hard work involving many distinctions, athletic skills and being the pace setter among siblings.
+But really, sometimes to be the apple of her eye is hard work involving many distinctions, athletic skills and being the pacesetter among siblings.

 Many would agree the older one carries the tag of responsibility and setting examples whilst the youngest, plays the manipulative cry baby in getting away with things.